 Upload iOS and Android app files to one Crowdin project and select the Hide option in the Settings tab.

-For more advanced project management consider using version branches, but select the Hide option instead of Show within a version branch.
-This will allow developers to download separate branches for iOS and Android with all the translated texts whenever necessary.
+For more advanced project management, consider using version branches, but select the Hide option instead of Show within a version branch.
+This approach will allow developers to download separate branches for iOS and Android with all the translated texts whenever necessary.

 Localize the resources of just one application within Crowdin, and download different file formats for both your Android and iOS apps.

-For example, you can upload .xml file to Crowdin for Android localization and receive 2 files on export: .xml for Android and .strings for iOS.
-Translations keys will remain the same as in the Android file, so you’ll need to configure them for iOS file separately.
+For example, you can upload an XML file to Crowdin for Android localization and receive two files on export: XML for Android and Strings for iOS.
+Translations keys will remain the same as in the Android file, so you’ll need to configure them for the iOS file separately.

-Contact our support team and we’ll gladly help you set up the necessary export option.
+Contact our support team, and we’ll gladly help you set up the necessary export option.

-Create 2 separate projects for Android and iOS applications and enable Translation Memory (TM) Sharing.
-This way you can reuse common string translations from one project in the other one.
+Enable Translation Memory (TM) Sharing.
+This way, you can reuse common string translations in several projects.

-For example, while localizing the Android .xml file, the project TM will be filled out automatically.
-Then you can use the Android project TM to run pre-translation of iOS project, which will apply translations to the strings that both projects share.
+For example, while localizing the Android XML file, the project TM will be filled out automatically.
+Then you can use the Android project TM to run pre-translation of the iOS project, which will apply translations to the strings that both projects share.

-Using this approach you can set up a specific workflow for all new strings to be automatically pre-translated by TM.
-Also, you may enable auto-substitution to substitute some non-translatable elements while using TM.
+Using this approach, you can set up a specific workflow for all new strings to be automatically pre-translated by TM.